DAT200 Applied Machine Learning

 MATH113/MATH131 or similar basic linear algebra.

-INF120 or a similar course in basic programming.
+INF120 or a similar course in basic programming (skills in Python are required).

 Obligatory hand-in assignments.
 Rules for approving obligatory activities will be announced when the course starts.